MesfinD/hpc-bash/_episodes/12-scheduler.md

 {: .output}

 And that's all we need to do to submit a job.
-To check on our job's status, we use the command `squeue`.
+To check on our job's status, we use the command `sstat`.

 ```
-squeue -u yourUsername
+sstat -u yourUsername
 ```
 {: .bash}
 ```